Charanjit Singh Channi named new Punjab chief minister

 “It gives me immense pleasure to announce that Charanjit Singh Channi has been unanimously elected as the Leader of the Congress Legislature Party of Punjab,” Congress General Secretary Harish Rawat tweeted.

 Channi, 58, is the first Dalit leader to be selected as chief minister of the state.
 He is Punjab’s technical education minister and an MLA from the Chamkaur Sahib constituency.
+Channi is considered close to state Congress chief Navjot Singh Sidhu.

 Punjab was thrown into a crisis just months before the Assembly polls with Amarinder Singh resigning from the chief minister’s post on Saturday.
+The state will go to polls in February or March next year.

 Singh stepped down from the top post following a bitter feud with Navjot Singh Sidhu, who was appointed the Congress’ chief in Punjab in July.

+Singh conveyed his best wishes to his successor.
+“I hope he’s able to keep the border state of Punjab safe and protect our people from the growing security threat from across the border,” he added.

+Rahul Gandhi congratulated Channi and said the party must continue to fulfil the promises made to the people of the state.
+Another senior party leader, Brahm Mohindra, welcomed the party’s decision to nominate Channi to the top post.

-Earlier in the day, media reports said that Congress leader Sukhjinder Singh Randhawa was likely to be named as the new chief minister.
+Earlier on Sunday, media reports said that Congress leader Sukhjinder Singh Randhawa was likely to be named as the new chief minister.
 According to The Tribune, Sidhu was not in favour of choosing Randhawa as the chief minister.

 Randhawa said he was not disappointed that the party selected Channi, ANI reported.
 “It is the high command’s decision,” he said.
 “I welcome it.
 Channi is like my younger brother.